cds-snc/bundle-size-tracker/README.md

 ## Hey you!
 Yes you!

-You seem like you might be interested in what we do, find you more here: [https://digital.canada.ca/work-with-us/](https://digital.canada.ca/work-with-us/)
+You seem like you might be interested in what we do, find out more here: [https://digital.canada.ca/work-with-us/](https://digital.canada.ca/work-with-us/)